Ask these questions to find the best employee for your company.

-- What have you learned while working with other individuals/businesses in this industry that you didn't know before?
+- What have you learned while working with other individuals or businesses in this industry?

 Questions about personal or professional challenges

 Adversity often makes people stronger.
-Don't be afraid to ask about any obstacles your potential workers have endured and overcome.
-Here are some examples of questions:
+Don't be afraid to ask about obstacles your potential workers have endured and overcome.
+Here are some examples:

 - What are some challenges you've faced, either professional or personal, that have impacted your career, and how did you overcome them?